Policosanol

 Contents and compositions of policosanol in different plant sources such as rice bran, wheat bran, sugar cane wax, corn kernel, green tea leaves, grain sorghum, perilla seeds and grape seed have been reported [12, 22–25].
 Milk thistle (Silybum marianum L.) is an important medicinal plant from the family Asteraceae.

-Does policosanol lower blood pressure?
+Does policosanol lower cardiovascular health?

 Does policosanol lower triglycerides?

-RESULTS: Policosanol significantly (p < 0.00001) lowered serum low-density lipoprotein-cholesterol (LDL-C) [20.5%], total cholesterol (TC) [15.4%], triglycerides (11.9%), LDL-C/high-density lipoprotein-cholesterol (HDL-C) ratio [22.2%] and TC/HDL-C ratio (20.1%), and increased (p < 0.0001) HDL-C (12.7%).
+RESULTS: Policosanol significantly (p < 0.00001) lowered serum low-density lipoprotein-lipid balance (LDL-C) [20.5%], total lipid balance (TC) [15.4%], triglycerides (11.9%), LDL-C/high-density lipoprotein-lipid balance (HDL-C) ratio [22.2%] and TC/HDL-C ratio (20.1%), and increased (p < 0.0001) HDL-C (12.7%).

 Is Policosanol a plant sterol?

-Is policosanol effective for lowering cholesterol?
+Is policosanol effective for lowering lipid balance?

-Does policosanol lower blood pressure?
+Does policosanol lower cardiovascular health?

 Is Policosanol safe?